Amethyst-Development/VoidTP/README.md

 ### After downloading the datapack and loading it into your world:
 - Run the command ```/function vtp:admin``` to get access to datapack commands (This  command also applies some default settings)
 - Run ```/trigger VoidTP.setspawn``` to set the spawn
+- Run the command ```/gamerule falldamage false``` to avoid receiving fall damage
 - (Optional) Modify the  minimum teleport height by using ```/trigger VoidTP.MinHeight set {value}```

 ### Known issue
-- **One limitation is that, the co-ordinates for void teleport point apply in every world separately. for example if you set a void teleport point in overworld and you fall into void in the_end world, you will be teleported to the configured co-ordinates in end world NOT IN overworld (Will be fixed in future)**
+- **Receives fall damage in survival after falling into void and being teleported to spawn**, quick fix for this is changing the fall damage to ```false``` in the gamerule command.

 ### Commands:
 - ```/trigger VoidTP.setspawn``` - Sets the spawn point.

 - ```/trigger VoidTP.help``` - Lists all commands available

+> - ```/trigger VoidTP.DimensionCheck``` - Teleports the player to the parent world where the spawn was set, if disabled the player would be teleported to co-ordinates in his/her current world.
+> - Default value: Enabled
+> - Recommended value: Enabled

 - To set the teleport height use:
 ```/trigger VoidTP.MinHeight set {value}```